 Rudy Salas Jr. was born and raised in California’s Central Valley.
 Growing up in a modest neighborhood, Salas noticed that his neighborhood didn’t have the same basic services and amenities as other areas.
 He quickly learned that in order to improve his community, he had to work with local elected officials to get answers and fight for a fair share of the resources.
 This sparked his passion for public service.

 Since being elected, Salas has already made his mark fighting for jobs, education, water, veterans, and health services for the Central Valley.
-In his first year, he secured $15 million in the budget for job training; helped secure millions of dollars for local schools; kept our neighborhoods safe leading the charge to re-open local community correctional facilities; protected veterans from discrimination and fought to tackle veteran homelessness; continued to hold hearings on local water access; passed legislation to bring more doctors into the Valley; and spent countless hours volunteering and meeting with local friends and neighbors to make a difference.
+Salas co-authored the Water Bond with $7.545 Billion for safe drinking water and storage project, giving California the ability to store water for use during dry years; saved funding for Ag Education programs such as FFA; authored a Hospital Authority Bill to save the local Kern Medical Center; secured $15 million in the budget for job training; helped secure millions of dollars for local schools; kept our neighborhoods safe by leading the charge to re-open local community correctional facilities and shut down illegal gambling cafes; protected veterans from discrimination and fought to tackle veteran homelessness; passed legislation to bring more doctors into the Valley; and spent countless hours volunteering and meeting with local friends and neighbors to make a difference.

 Assemblymember Salas currently serves on the following Assembly Committees: Accountability and Administrative Review; Agriculture; Governmental Organization; Veterans Affairs; Chair, Regional Approaches to Addressing the State’s Water Crisis; Chair, Workforce and Vocational Development in California; Member, Renewable Energy Economy in Rural CA; Member, California Workforce Investment Board.